Prag8855/aab/README.md

 Ursus can rebuild the website when you change the content (`ursus -w` or `--watch`) and rebuild only the parts that change (`ursus -f` or `--fast`).
 When I work on the website, I usually call `cd path/to/this/repo && ursus -wfs`.

+## How to test

+Run `pytest tests` from the project root.
+The server must run at `http://localhost` for the tests to pass.

+To update the snapshots used for snapshot testing, run `pytest tests --update-snapshots`.

 ## Notes for contributors

 Before you contribute to this website, please note that...